DSC-Unilag/ohw-2020-17/README.md

 lead to the listing page.(i.e shows a list of gyms that matches user enteries.
 ### Search/Listing page
 basically a search for gym page,
+### Details Page
+when a user clicks on a listed gym, the link should take them to this page, where all neccesary info about the listed gym is shown, users review is shown.